 Location: La Manaclita is located between two cities along Duarte Highway, in the heart of the island, about 1 h 30 m NNW from Santo Domingo.
 A four-wheel drive vehicle is required.

-Description: La Manaclita is in the eastern side of the Central Range, facing E the southern Cibao valley.
+Description: La Manaclita is located in the eastern face of the Central Range, facing E to the southern Cibao valley.
 The Central Range extends from this point up to Haiti to the W.

 Conditions and flight: